 Bloomfield is a very small borough located in the state of Pennsylvania.
-With a population of 1,246 people and just one neighborhood, Bloomfield is the 734th largest community in Pennsylvania.
-Bloomfield has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 1,251 people and just one neighborhood, Bloomfield is the 734th largest community in Pennsylvania.
+Bloomfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-Bloomfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Bloomfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bloomfield is a borough of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Bloomfield who work in sales jobs (14.26%), teaching (13.81%) and office and administrative support (8.50%).

-Telecommuters are a relatively large percentage of the workforce: 11.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.